LN-Django/.github/profile/README.md

 # Micro Services for Komponenten Basierte Entwicklung (KBE) course at HTW Berlin
 This is a micro services project that is implemented with [Django](https://www.djangoproject.com/) and [DRF (Django Rest Framework)](https://www.django-rest-framework.org/) with a React front end.
 The services have a similiar configuration and CI/CD pipeline and therefore we created a [boilerplate / template repository](https://github.com/LN-Django/boilerplate) for further use.
 All of the services are deployed on Heroku as its own application and the production links are displayed in the corresponding repository.

+## Project Management
+To manage this project (e.g. Issue tracking, User stories, etc.) we created a Trello board.
+The Trello board is public right now so you can visit it by clicking [here](https://trello.com/b/0bwoL0Nf/kbe-project-wise21-22)

 ## Architecture Diagram
 ![Architecture Diagram](https://github.com/LN-Django/boilerplate/blob/main/docs/architecture_diagram.png?raw=true)